juddflamm/pi-ip/README.md

 2. Install pi-ip: `npm install -g pi-ip`
 3. Configure pi-ip `pi-ip config`
 4. Test it out: `pi-ip`
-...You should see something like the following
+...
+You should see something like the following
 ```
 Network Interfaces:
 { lo: